jwalareddy/cs5293sp20-project3/README.md

 ## Steps I have used :
-i) Training the data with the KNN classifier ii) Predicting the cuisine using the given ingredients iii) Finding the nearest neighbours and their distances
+i) Training the data with the KNN classifier ii) Predicting the cuisine using the given ingredients iii) Finding the nearest neighbours and their distances iv) Vectorized the ingredients, trained the vectorized and built the prediction model
+v) Prediction to which these cuisines map to vi)
 ## Turning text into features
 To turn the text into features for the 2 modules that I chose, I used the CountVectorizer and the Tf-idf vectorizer.
 The Tf-idf vectorizer is based on the Bag of Words model.
 ~~~